-- 5.1.5.2 In doubles, the server shall first make a good service, the receiver shall then make a good return, the partner of the server shall then make a good return, the partner of the receiver shall then make a good return and, thereafter, each player alternately in that sequence shall make a good return. - 5.1.6 The Change of Service - 5.1.6.1 After each two points have been scored, the receiving player or pair shall become the serving player or pair and so on until the end of the game, unless both players or pairs score 10 points or the expedite system is in operation (when the sequence of serving and receiving shall be the same, but each player shall serve for only one point in turn). - 5.1.6.2 Doubles - 5.1.6.2.1 The first two services shall be delivered by the selected partner of the pair which has the right to serve and shall be received by the appropriate partner of the opposing pair. - 5.1.6.2.2 The second two services shall be delivered by the receiver of the first two services and shall be received by the partner of the first server. - 5.1.6.2.3 The third two services shall be delivered by the partner of the first server and shall be received by the partner of the first receiver. - 5.1.6.2.4 The fourth two services shall be delivered by the partner of the first receiver and shall be received by the first server. - 5.1.6.2.5 The fifth two services shall be delivered and received as the first two services, and so on, until the end of the game or if the score is tied at 20 points. - 5.1.6.2.6 In each game of a doubles match, the initial order of receiving shall be opposite to that in the immediately preceding game. - 5.1.6.3 When the score is tied at 10 points, the sequence of serving and receiving shall be the same, but each player shall deliver only one service in turn until the end of the game. - 5.1.6.4 The player or pair who serves first in a game shall receive first in the immediately subsequent game and so on, until the end of the match. - 5.1.7 Out of Order of Serving, Receiving or Ends - 5.1.7.1 If by mistake, the players have not changed ends when ends should have been changed, play shall be interrupted as soon as the error is discovered and the players shall change ends. - 5.1.7.2 If by mistake a player serves or receives out of turn, play shall be interrupted and shall continue with that player serving or receiving who, according to the sequence established at the beginning of the match, should be server or receiver. - 5.1.7.3 In any circumstances, all points scored before the discovery of an error shall be considered valid. - 5.1.8 A Good Service - 5.1.8.1 Service shall start with the ball resting freely on the open palm of the server's stationary free hand. - 5.1.8.2 The free hand and the racket shall be above the level of the playing surface from the last moment at which the ball is stationary on the palm of the free hand until the ball is struck in service.
+- a) The first two services shall be delivered by the selected partner of the pair which has the right to serve and shall be received by the appropriate partner of the opposing pair. - b) The second two services shall be delivered by the receiver of the first two services and shall be received by the partner of the first server. - c) The third two services shall be delivered by the partner of the first server and shall be received by the partner of the first receiver. - d) The fourth two services shall be delivered by the partner of the first receiver and shall be received by the first server. - e) The fifth two services shall be delivered and received as the first two services, and so on, until the end of the game or if the score is tied at 20 points. - f) In each game of a doubles match, the initial order of receiving shall be opposite to that in the immediately preceding game. - 3) When the score is tied at 10 points, the sequence of serving and receiving shall be the same, but each player shall deliver only one service in turn until the end of the game. - 4) The player or pair who serves first in a game shall receive first in the immediately subsequent game and so on, until the end of the match.

+g.
+Out of Order of Serving, Receiving or Ends

+- 1) If by mistake, the players have not changed ends when ends should have been changed, play shall be interrupted as soon as the error is discovered and the players shall change ends. - 2) If by mistake a player serves or receives out of turn, play shall be interrupted and shall continue with that player serving or receiving who, according to the sequence established at the beginning of the match, should be server or receiver. - 3) In any circumstances, all points scored before the discovery of an error shall be considered valid.